Mohammedabdalqader/DRL/Project-2_Continuous-Control/Report.md

 * Adjusting the Hyperparameters:

-  The more important step I can also take to improve the results and solve the problem with 100 episodes or even < 100 is to adjust the   hyper parameters.
+  The more important step I can also take to improve the results and solve the problem with 100 episodes or even < 100 is to adjust the   hyperparameters.

 * Using prioritized experience replay and N-step techniques:

-  As mentioned in this paper https://openreview.net/forum?id=SyZipzbCb using techniques with D4PG could potentially lead to better  results
+  As mentioned in this paper https://openreview.net/forum?id=SyZipzbCb using these techniques with D4PG could potentially lead to better  results